 Jonathan Dickinson State Park

-Until Further Notice: There is no shuttle running from Jonathan Dickinson State Park to Riverside Park.
-Anyone wanting to paddle the upper reached of the river must arrange their own transportation or make their paddle round trip.
+Shuttle for Loxahatchee River Paddle Out of Service: There is currently no shuttle running from Jonathan Dickinson State Park to Riverbend Park.
+Anyone wanting to paddle the upper reaches of the river must arrange their own shuttle transportation or make their paddle round-trip.

 Welcome to Jonathan Dickinson State Park

-16 distinct natural communities create the mosaic that is Jonathan Dickinson, the largest state park in Southeast Florida.
+Sixteen distinct natural communities create the mosaic that is Jonathan Dickinson, the largest state park in Southeast Florida.

-Historical interests include a secret WWII training camp, story of the shipwrecked Quaker merchant who is the park’s namesake, and Trapper Nelson, the legendary Wild Man of the Loxahatchee.
+Historical interests include a secret World War II training camp, the story of the shipwrecked Quaker merchant who is the park’s namesake, and Trapper Nelson, the legendary Wild Man of the Loxahatchee.

 Ranger-guided tours of Trapper Nelson’s 1930s pioneer homestead are available year-round.
 Visitors can enjoy paved and off-road biking, equestrian and hiking trails.
-Boating, canoeing and kayaking along the river are also great ways to see the park.
+Boating, canoeing and kayaking along the river are also great ways to enjoy the park.
 Anglers can fish along the riverbank or from a boat.